Document automation democratizes information access, enabling diverse teams to communicate and collaborate more efficiently.

 - The core challenges with ADP are data privacy concerns, software limitations, and implementation barriers — which professional ADP solutions can help resolve.

-The basics of automated document processing
+Background of automatic document processing

 The cloud plays a big part as well.
 The late 2000s and early 2010s saw cloud-based OCR services from Microsoft Azure, Google Cloud, and AWS.